Abbie Ballard

-Abbie Ballard (born 16 April 2002) is a professional Australian rules football player who currently plays for the Adelaide Crows in the AFL Women's (AFLW).
-She was drafted to with the 34th pick in the 2021 AFL Women's draft.
+Abbie Ballard (born 16 April 2002) is a former professional Australian rules football player who played for the Adelaide Crows in the AFL Women's (AFLW).
+She was drafted to with the 34th pick in the 2021 AFL Women's draft, and was delisted following the 2025 AFL Women's season.

 Early career

 Living in Coomandook, a town southeast of Adelaide, South Australia, Ballard played for Peake & District Football Club in the Mallee Football League in her junior football career.

 Ballard, signed by the West Adelaide Football Club in the SANFL Women's League (SANFLW) won the club's best and fairest award in 2019, two years after making her league debut at only 15 years of age.
 The Bloods' vice-captain was named as the sole captain in the 2021 SANFLW Grand Final.

 AFL Women's career

 Ballard made her debut for in round three of AFLW season 6.
 She kicked two goals in a career-best performance against the following season.